mlammens/ENS-511-Plant-Ecology/pages/syllabus.md

 Each student is expected to lead one section/ chapter of the final report, while Prof. Aiello-Lammens will serve as editor.

+#### Field sampling

+We will establish between 4 and 8 vegetation survey plots on the Pace campus during this class.
+Our sampling scheme is outlined [here](pages/sample_design.html).

 #### Components of project

 * Works cited list (10%)